psecio/parse/README.md

 ### Output formats

-Currently console and xml output formats are available.
+Currently console (dots), xml and json output formats are available.
 Set format with the `--format` option.

     psecio-parse scan --format=xml /path/to/my/project
     psecio-parse scan --format=dots /path/to/my/project
+    psecio-parse scan --format=json /path/to/my/project

 The console formats supports setting the verbosity using the `-v` or `-vv` switch.